Alternative Dispute Resolution

 - The parties themselves decide the outcome and are bound by it only if they both (or all) agree to it.

 - It is a wholly voluntary process and, if a solution cannot be reached, the parties are free to walk away without their legal positions being prejudiced in any way.

 It is often appropriate where parties have adopted entrenched positions or where there is some tension or conflict behind the scenes which is getting in the way of the parties being able to resolve a dispute themselves.
 Through careful questioning, a skilled mediator can help the parties to move away from their current positions and to better understand and articulate their interests.
-Partners Derek Allan and Alan Eadie are both CORE accredited mediators.
-Partner Angus Crawford is an ADR accredited mediator.
+Partner Alan Eadie is a CORE accredited mediator and Partner Angus Crawford is an ADR accredited mediator.

 Early Neutral Evaluation

 A neutral evaluator gives parties a frank but non-binding professional opinion as to how their dispute would be likely to be resolved if it were to go to a court hearing.
 Particularly useful in situations where: